 Next to the Corn Palace Motel at the corner of Burr and Havens is this Big Steer advertising Chef Louie’s Steakhouse.
 After checking in to our hotel we came back to eat at Chef Louie’s which was a very good decision.
 We had an excellent dinner in a super pleasant environment.
 I wish it were closer to home.

-The Anderson Erickson Dairy in Des Moines, decease Iowa has these two, order Annie and Eric standing out front at the corner of University and Hubble.
-This is a nice twosome, look one not normally seen.
+The Anderson Erickson Dairy in Des Moines, Iowa has these two, Annie and Eric standing out front at the corner of University and Hubble.
+This is a nice twosome, one not normally seen.
 Generally I only find the larger mother cow.
 Eric was added later.
 More information on the Annie and Eric and the Anderson Erickson Dairy can be found here.
 Enjoy!

 On the way back from Thanksgiving at Meg and Greg’s (thanks for the hospitality by the way!) we dropped down on I-275 to Ecorse Rd west (M-17) to get this cow.
 I’ve got lot’s of cows on this site as you can see below.
 This Carry Dairy cow is on top of a building that is not exactly a dairy.
 More of a “Party Store” as they are called in Michigan.
 Selling beer (of course), wine, cigarettes, milk and lottery tickets there are a plenitude of places like this.
 This almost like the drive thru beer stores in Ohio, note the One Way sign to my right.
 No expense spared!